thedevdojo/genesis/README.md

 npm install && npm run dev
 ```

-Finally, you'll want to connect a database inside of your application `.env` file and run the following migrations:
+> [!IMPORTANT]
+> If you used the Laravel installer and chose `sqlite` as your database, the migrations may have already been run.
+In which case, you're good to go 🎉 Otherwords you'll need to connect a db and run this command 👇

 ```
 php artisan migrate